jessefaler/SLS/README.md

 **SLS** is a powerful plugin designed to dynamically start and manage servers, facilitate cross-server communication, and maintain a server registry.

+> [!WARNING]
+> This version of SLS is in active development and may contain bugs or incomplete features.
+> For a stable experience, use any release prior to `4.0.0`.
+> The source code for previous stable versions is available in the `legacy-code` branch.

 ## Latest Update
 Release 4.0.0-beta: First release with Pterodactyl integration